 The north face of Twin Peaks from Broads Fork meadow.
 Snowpack can linger all summer.
 Twin Peak Wilderness, Wasatch Range, Utah.

 The San Rafael River has eroded the Black Box Canyon for 40 million years.
 San Rafael Swell, Utah.

 Wheeler Peak, glacier, and cirque in the Great Basin National Park, Nevada.

 Buckhorn Wash pictograph panel, San Rafael Swell, Utah.
 Some pictographs here are over 2,000 years old.
 Due to being near the Spanish Trail this panel has been vandalized over the years.
 The State of Utah has restored the panel.
 Someone has pierced holes in the heads and genitals of the figures.

 Green River campground, Dinosaur National Monument, Utah.

-A young aspen grove in the snow pack at near 8,000’ in Mineral Fork cirque, Little Cottonwood Canyon, Wasatch Range, Lone Peak Wilderness, Utah.
+The snowpack above 8,000' is vital to the humans in the valley below.
+A young aspen grove in the snow pack in Mineral Fork cirque, Little Cottonwood Canyon, Wasatch Range, Lone Peak Wilderness, Utah.